 Until recently, I thought I was taking good care of my garden tools if I simply left them in a spot where I could find them again.
 (I can’t imagine how many of those little dandelion pickers, which I use for all weeds, are still hanging out amidst the plants I’ve tended.)
+Good garden tool care just wasn’t on my radar.

 Now, though, I’m determined to clean, sharpen, and correctly store my garden tools.
 Why bother?
 Well, they’ll last longer, work better, be better for my plants and yard, and, yes, be easy to find when I need them.
 Know what else?
 They’ll look so much nicer.
 And to tell the truth, I’m crazy about things that look good because they’re well cared for.